Yay, you're finally ready to try

 Or like 70% ready

-You tried regular therapy, half-hearted ERP, medication, meditation, praying, crying, crystals, Reddit, willpower, workbooks, weed, yelling at yourself, and so on.
+You tried regular therapy, half-hearted ERP, medication, meditation, praying, crying, crystals, Reddit, willpower, workbooks, weed, yelling at yourself...let’s talk about actual ERP.

 You can think of us as having two brains: a reptile and a logical brain.
-They each have their strengths (speed versus accuracy) and sometimes play well together.
+They each have their strengths (speed / accuracy) and sometimes play well together.
 Other times we feel torn or “of two minds.”
-When we encounter threats, each brain runs a risk assessment, and sometimes they come to different conclusions.
+When we encounter threats, each brain runs a risk assessment, and sometimes come to different conclusions.
 If you have an untreated obsessive-compulsive disorder, your logical brain works normally, but for whatever reason, your reptile brain over-responds to a specific set of threats.
 When you encounter one of these threats, you feel a powerful urge to engage in “safety behaviors” that are supposed to protect your short-term and long-term survival.
-If you’re an adult, your safety behaviors include a lot of behaviors you can hide from other people, such as frequently monitoring the threat while pretending you’re not.
-You do survive the threat, which is awesome, but your reptile brain never gets a chance to learn that you would have survived even without the big physiological reaction or safety behaviors.
-Because no learning can occur under these conditions, without treatment, the cycle is likely to repeat itself throughout your entire life.
-Yes, the behaviors take different forms as you grow and change, and of course across different situations.
-But underneath all the surface-level idiosyncrasies, the same fear cycle remains.
+If you are an adult, your safety behaviors include a lot of behaviors you can hide from other people, such as frequently monitoring the threat while pretending you’re not.
+You survive the threat, which is awesome!
+But your reptile brain never gets a chance to learn that you would have survived even without the oversized physiological reaction or safety behaviors.
+Because no learning can occur under these conditions, the cycle tends to repeat itself throughout your entire lifespan.
+Yes, the behaviors take different forms in different situations, and change quite a bit as your brain develops.
+But underneath any surface-level changes, the same fear cycle is running.
+That is, until you decide to address it directly.

 What does treatment look like?

 1) A few sessions of information gathering.
 What are your exact feared outcomes and safety behaviors?
-What is the logic that ties them together into one neat cycle?
+What is the logic that ties them together into one simple cycle?

-2) One or more sessions practicing the “response prevention” part of “exposure and response prevention.”
-You learn how to mindfully acknowledge fears, make a rational decision about how to handle the situation, and move on.
-Symptom relief usually starts when you start practicing consistently.
+2) At least one session practicing the “response prevention” part of exposure and response prevention.
+You learn how to mindfully acknowledge fears, make your own decisions about the best course of action, and move on.
+Symptom relief usually starts when you start practicing these skills consistently.

 4) We run the experiments together and problem-solve any barriers to you repeating them at home.

-5) Once your brain gathers enough data points to decide for itself, your reaction to your trigger situations starts to look more like everyone else’s.
+5) Once your brain gathers enough data points, your reaction to your trigger situations starts to look more like everyone else’s.

-We do cover a few cool anxiety management skills, but the process of change is your brain chilling out or learning that “fight or flight” isn’t necessary.
-Consider past experiences in which you were super afraid of something and then got used to it.
+True, I said it on the home page, but…it’s still true!
+We do cover a few cool anxiety management skills, but the real change is your brain learning that “fight or flight” isn’t necessary.
+Consider past experiences in which you were super afraid of something and then got used to it, reaching as far back as learning the big slide was tolerably safe (and fun!) when you were three.
 Voila!
 Same process of change brain-wise.

 How many sessions will I need?